danreeves/watch/README.md

 Watch.run
 ```

-Now you can run it with `crystal run watch.cr` and rebuild your main application whenever a file changes.
+Now you can run it with `crystal watch.cr` and rebuild your main application whenever a file changes.
 Useful for webservers like Kemal!

-Every `Watch.watch` is run in it's own Fiber so you can have multiple tasks doing different things looking at different files.
+Every `Watch.watch` command is run in it's own Fiber so you can have multiple tasks running different commands while watching different files.

 ### `Watch.watch(glob: String, command: String, opts: [], interval: Int32)`